Last Updated on March 8, 2021 by

 Resources about each house may vary due to location, availability, and organization in different states.
 However, you can use the following methods to research on when your house was built;

-1. Using council rate records
+• Using council rate records

-2. Street directories
+• Street directories

-3. Check from register office records
+• Check from registered office records

-4. Searching online from different websites that show information on individual states
+• Searching online from different websites that show information on individual states

-5. Searching for your house photos and historical articles from Trove
+• Searching for your house photos and historical articles from Trove

 Conclusion

 The year a house was built plays a great role in determining its value.
 You can use different methods to know the exact age of your house among them looking at the records from your local land offices.
-You can also look at the different structural designs that are specific for different eras and look at the neighbourhood.
+You can also look at the different structural designs that are specific for different eras and look at the neighborhood.